 ‘Kneecap’ - Review

 Kneecap tells the story of an Irish-language rap group emerging in West Belfast in the early 2000s.
-In one scene, the group—Liam Óg, Naoise Ó Cairealláin, and JJ Ó Dochartaig—delivers rapid-fire Irish verses to an enthusiastic crowd.
-Their lyrics, laced with profanity, serve as acts of defiance, preserving and celebrating a unique cultural heritage.
-Like the Palestinian flag, the use of Irish here isn’t overtly political—it’s an expression of identity, of who they are.
-Yet, these expressions become interpreted as political because of their existence.
+In one scene, the group (Liam Óg, Naoise Ó Cairealláin, and JJ Ó Dochartaig) delivers rapid-fire Irish verses to an enthusiastic crowd.
+Their lyrics are laced with profanity, acts of defiance, preserving and celebrating a unique cultural heritage.
+Like the Palestinian flag, the use of the Irish language here isn’t intentionally framed as political; it’s an expression of identity.
+Yet, this expression becomes interpreted as political simply because when you are oppressed, your existence is resistance.

 At the conclusion of the film, Kneecap performs a triumphant concert before a sea of solidarity and waving flags.
 Despite oppression and erasure, Kneecap uses music to declare their humanity, a refusal to be erased, and a call for justice that echoes across borders.